MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-add-vm-image.md

 - [Ubuntu Server](/azure/virtual-machines/linux/create-upload-ubuntu?toc=%2fazure%2fvirtual-machines%2flinux%2ftoc.json)

 DO NOT RUN THE LAST STEP:  sudo waagent -force -deprovision as this will generalize the VHD.
-If a Linux specialized VHD is brought from outside of Azure to Azure Stack, to run VM extensions, run 'mkdir -p /var/lib/waagent && touch /var/lib/waagent/provisioned' before the logout step.
+If a Linux specialized VHD is brought from outside of Azure to Azure Stack Hub, to run VM extensions, run 'mkdir -p /var/lib/waagent && touch /var/lib/waagent/provisioned' before the logout step.

 **If the VHD is from Azure**
 You can use [this](/azure/virtual-machines/linux/upload-vhd#requirements) guidance to prepare the VHD.